Mkhlf/TetrisBattleAI/Readme.md

 - garbage lines <br/>
 - alarm for attacks <br/>

-Note that some of them are credited to https://github.com/xuyuwei/tetris-battle. and to https://github.com/ylsung/TetrisBattle
+Note that the main game is credited to https://github.com/xuyuwei/tetris-battle and to https://github.com/ylsung/TetrisBattle, this project mainly adds an AI that can play the main game.

 The repository contains: